Sage-Bionetworks/portalsDocs/articles/using_synapse_as_an_oauth_server.md

 ---
 title: "Using Synapse as an OAuth 2.0 Server"
 layout: article
-excerpt: Follow these steps to register an OAuth Client and link it to Synapse.
+excerpt: Follow these steps to register an OAuth Client and authorize access to Synapse.
 category: howto
 ---